temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 This is the first stable SDK built on top of a shared Rust Core SDK (see [blog post](https://docs.temporal.io/blog/why-rust-powers-core-sdk/) and [repo](https://github.com/temporalio/sdk-core/)).
-The development of the Core SDK was started roughly around the time we started to develop the TypeScript SDK, and the API boundary between the two evolved over time.
+The development of the Core SDK was started roughly around the time we started to develop the TypeScript SDK, and the API boundary between the two mutually evolved over time.

 By investing in a shared Core, we can reuse a lot of the complex concurrency management and state machine logic to build new SDKs much faster.
 For example, our [Python SDK](https://github.com/temporalio/sdk-python) (currently in alpha) was